Born: March 25, 1823, Alford, Somerset, England.

 Hymns and Sacred Lyrics, 1874

-If you have access to a good photo of Thring (head & shoulders, at least 200×300 pixels),
+If you know where to get a good photo of Thring (head & shoulders, at least 200×300 pixels),